silenttowergames/ste-tools/README.md

 ## ste-newfile

 A console-based application for generating code files quick.

+It appends to the given files.
+This is messy, but I figure it will only be messy in an instance where you are in danger of losing work.
+It's an easy mess to clean up, relative to possibly losing progress.

+You can give it a list of files, and you can use flags in-between those files to alternate between modes.

-It takes three flags:
+It takes three flags for mode:

 ### -s